remv (largely untested yet!)

 remv "(.*)text(.*)to(.*)remove(.*)" "$1$2$3$4"

 How to compile:

 clang for your OS (we need C++17), then:

 How to use it:

-USAGE: remv [COMMANDS] remv [OPTIONS] <regex> <replacement> [<startpath>] OPTIONS (any combination): -r Recurse into subdirectories. -d Also rename directories on the way. -s Sets the start directory to the last parameter else, remv will start in '.'. -v Verbose logging. -vv Very verbose logging. -n Dry run - don't modify anything just yet.
+USAGE: remv [COMMANDS] remv [OPTIONS] <regex> <replacement> [<startpath>] OPTIONS (any combination): -r Recurse into subdirectories. -E Skip file extensions while renaming. -d Also rename directories on the way. -s Sets the start directory to the last parameter; else, remv will start in '.'. -v Verbose logging. -vv Very verbose logging. -n Dry run - don't modify anything just yet.
 COMMANDS: -V Display the remv version and exit. -h Display this help screen and exit.